cryptopp-modern/cryptopp-modern/Security.md

 ## Supported Versions

-We support modern versions of the Crypto++ library.
-Modern versions include the tip of Master and the latest release.
+We support modern versions of cryptopp-modern.
+Modern versions include the main branch and the latest release.

-We also support versions of the library supplied by distributions such as Debian, Fedora, Red Hat and Ubuntu.
-We don't leave distros unsupported simply because we have released a new version of the library.
-And we don't expect a package maintainer to fix our bugs for us.
+Currently supported versions:
+- 2025.12.0 (Release Candidate)
+- 2025.11.0

+We also incorporate critical security fixes from upstream Crypto++ and monitor for security issues in the cryptographic algorithms we implement.

 ## Reporting a Vulnerability

-You can report a security related bug in the [GitHub bug tracker](https://github.com/weidai11/cryptopp) or at the [mailing list](https://groups.google.com/g/cryptopp-users).
+You can report a security related bug in the [cryptopp-modern GitHub Issues](https://github.com/Coralesoft/cryptopp-modern/issues) or [GitHub Discussions](https://github.com/Coralesoft/cryptopp-modern/discussions).

+For sensitive security issues, you may also contact the maintainer directly through GitHub.

-If we receive a report of a security related bug then we will ensure a Github issue is opened and we will make an announcement on the mailing list.
-If you corresponded by private email then we will open the Github issue and make the announcement.
+If we receive a report of a security related bug then we will:
+1. Open a GitHub issue (unless the issue requires private disclosure initially)
+2. Investigate and develop a fix
+3. Release a patched version as soon as possible
+4. Credit the reporter (unless they prefer to remain anonymous)

-All information will be made public.
-We do not withhold information from users because stake holders need accurate information to access risk and place controls to remediate the risk.
+All information will be made public after a fix is available.
+We do not withhold information from users because stakeholders need accurate information to assess risk and place controls to remediate the risk.

+## Security Updates from Upstream

+cryptopp-modern monitors upstream Crypto++ for security fixes and incorporates them as appropriate.
+If you discover a security issue that affects both cryptopp-modern and upstream Crypto++, please report it to both projects.